Pennsylvania court declares state’s mail-in voting law unconstitutional, in win for Republicans

 “Big news out of Pennsylvania, great patriotic spirit is developing at a level that nobody thought possible,” he said in a statement.

-The Pennsylvania Supreme Court took up a similar challenge to the state’s expanded voting law following the 2020 presidential election, in which Republican plaintiffs demanded that all mail ballots be thrown out after the fact.
+The Pennsylvania Supreme Court took up a similar challenge to the state’s expanded voting law after the 2020 presidential election.
+Republican plaintiffs demanded that all mail ballots be thrown out after the fact.
 The court rejected the challenge on the grounds that it had been filed too late.

 In October 2019, Pennsylvania Supreme Court Justice David Wecht wrote that the petitioners challenging the state’s new voting law “could have brought this action at any time between October 31, 2019, when Governor Wolf signed Act 77 into law, and April 28, 2020, when this Court still retained exclusive jurisdiction over constitutional challenges to it.”